- 5 specific competitive and client-side threats - and opportunities - that consulting firms are facing right now

 There have been pressures on Consulting firms to embrace digital for the last 4 or 5 years.

-However, the past 6 months have created an entirely new competitive environment that has driven the adoption of digital platforms right to the top of their respective agendas.
+However, the past 24 months or so have created an entirely new competitive environment that has driven the adoption of digital platforms right to the top of their respective agendas.

 So, what is driving this trend?